jeeva-anand/Machine-Learning-Project/README.md

-Certainly!
-Here are the descriptions for each machine learning project:

 1. **Find S Algorithm.ipynb**
    - Description: This notebook contains the implementation of the Find-S algorithm, which is a simple, incremental, and highly efficient algorithm used for concept learning in machine learning.
 The Find-S algorithm searches through the hypothesis space of possible solutions to find the most specific hypothesis that fits all positive training examples while generalizing over negative examples.